KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/2_functions.md

 ## The stack for parameters, return values, and local values

-If you look back at how we introduced the need for the stack above, you'll remember we talked not just about return addresses, but also function parameters and return values (remember function `fY`?).
+If you look back at how we introduced the need for the stack above, you'll remember we talked not just about return addresses, but also function parameters and return values (remember function `fY(int M, int N)`?).
 We then said that these function features had exactly the same problems as the return addresses (risk of overwriting data across functions).

 Now that we've solved the problem for return addresses, you'll be happy to hear the same solution also works for parameters and return values!
 To reprise the example from before (but changing the variable names slightly to enforce our point), we would now write it as follows using the stack: